Chronic bronchitis: Symptoms, diagnosis and treatment.

 Some severely affected dogs may have extreme exercise intolerance.
-These signs are not specific for bronchitis and can also be seen with many other diseases including heart failure, pneumonia, allergic lung disease and lung cancer.
+These signs are not specific to bronchitis and can also be seen with many other diseases including heart failure, pneumonia, allergic lung disease and lung cancer.

-To diagnose canine bronchitis, usually the first test is a chest radiograph (X-ray).
+To diagnose canine bronchitis, usually the first test is a chest radiograph (x-ray).
 The presence of radiographic changes to the airways combined with a clinical history of a middle- to older-aged dog with a cough for at least two to three months may be sufficient to establish a tentative clinical diagnosis of chronic bronchitis.
 However, bronchoalveolar lavage (BAL) may be recommended to exclude other airway diseases (lung parasites, allergic bronchitis).

-This procedure allows collection of fluid and cells from your dog’s lungs.
+This procedure allows for the collection of fluid and cells from your dog’s lungs.
 These samples are sent to a laboratory to determine what types of cellular changes are occurring in the lungs.
-If bacterial or parasitic infection is present, the results will help assist in determining what therapy might be most effective.
+If a bacterial or parasitic infection is present, the results will help assist in determining what therapy might be most effective.

-Bronchoalveolar lavage does require anesthesia, so if the patient’s condition is critical, it may not be possible to do this procedure because of increased risk of death.
+Bronchoalveolar lavage does require anesthesia, so if the patient’s condition is critical, it may not be possible to do this procedure because of the increased risk of death.

 Any underlying disease (i.e., bacterial or parasitic infection) must be diagnosed and treated.
 Changes may be needed in the dog’s environment.
 Dogs with chronic bronchitis often have sensitive airways, and the inhalation of irritating particles from certain environments may worsen their condition.
-It is strongly recommended that their exposure to smoke (cigarette or fireplace), dusts (carpet fresheners, flea powder), and sprays (insecticides, hair spray, perfumes and cleaning products) be eliminated or minimized.
+It is strongly recommended that their exposure to smoke (cigarette or fireplace), dust (carpet fresheners, flea powder), and sprays (insecticides, hair spray, perfumes and cleaning products) be eliminated or minimized.